mikiec84/generator-botlerplate/README.md

 Here it is!

-You have your personnal smart Chat-bot.
-You can now improved this code, and make an amazing bot!
+You now have your own chatbot.
+Improve this code to make an even more amazing and custom bot!

-Don't forget to improved your config.js file, and for starting to use it, use this command:
+Don't forget to improve your config.js file, and to start using it, use this command:

-npm start: builds and run the server,
+npm start: builds and runs the server,

-npm run server: run the server for development (with live reload)
+npm run server: runs the server for development (with live reload)

 npm run build: builds all the sources from es6 to es5

-npm run emulator: test your bot on your terminal
+npm run emulator: tests your bot on your terminal

 ## More

-You can view more information on recast on [man.recast.ai](https://man.recast.ai).
+You can find more information about Recast.AI on [man.recast.ai](https://man.recast.ai).

 ## Author

-Bruno Gantelmi, bruno.gantelmi@recast.ai
+Bruno Gantelmi (bruno.gantelmi@recast.ai) - Recast.AI

-François Triquet, francois.triquet@recast.ai
+François Triquet (francois.triquet@recast.ai) - Recast.AI

 You can follow us on Twitter at [@recastai](https://twitter.com/recastai) for updates and releases.